bfg-lhirschi/tf-sonarqube-integration/README.md

 https://app.terraform.io/app/bfg/workspaces/gis_sonarqube_github/variables

 ### Github service account and Personal Access Token (PAT)
 Grants access to the 'bigfishgames' Github org from Terraform Enterprise.
 - This token belongs to the service account 'bfg-github-sonarqube'
+- The Github account is a 'bigfishgames' org owner
 - User profile: https://github.com/bfg-github-sonarqube
 - AD/Okta username: bfg-github-sonarqube@bigfishgames.com
-- Currently in Phoenix namespace on vault.bigfishgames.com
+- Currently in 'Phoenix' namespace on vault.bigfishgames.com
 - The PAT is stored as a sensitive env var in the TF workspace

 ### Sonarqube Token
 Grants access to Sonarqube Enterprise by the Github Action performing the code scan
 - This token is stored as a sensitive var in the TF workspace
-- Written to Github repos as a Github Secret
+- Created in `main.tf` as a Github organization secret

-## [WIP] Automating Terraform workspace runs
-The Terraform workspace can regularly deploy to new repos as they are created by automatically triggering runs via the API with Google Cloud Scheduler.
-If this 'cron as a service' is used the Terraform workspace should be configured to automatically apply following a successful plan.
-Otherwise human intervention is needed to click the 'apply' button for the run.

 # Issues
 - Currently Java repos that use Gradle and Maven build tools need to have additional code committed to the created branch before it is merged.
-- [ ] A Github Action is needed to automatically apply topics to Java repo using Gradle and Maven.
+- A Github Action is needed to automatically apply topics to Java repo using Gradle and Maven.
+- Terraform can have problems with branch and PR resources after they are merged or deleted if changes are detected.
+They may need to be removed from the TF state if errors are encountered in the TF workspace.
+Adding arguments to the `ignore_chages` list of the `lifecycle` block may prevent occurrances of this.
+Example: `terraform state rm 'module.gradle_repos.github_repository_pull_request.sonar_pr["catalog-sync-service"]'`

 # To Do
-- [ ] Change Github secret on repos to a 'bigfishgames' org secret.
+- [ ] The Github org secrets are currently limited to the repos this is developed against and can be made all available repos by removing arguments from the resource in `main.tf`
 - [ ] Change Github secret TF resources to use encrypted values for additional protection.
 - [ ] Change Github service account Personal Access Token to expire at a set interval and schedule rotation.
      This token currently does not expire.